-The Company may from time to time, seek to realize on any of its African Investments.
-The circumstances under which the Company may sell some or all of its investments include: (i) where the Company believes that the African Investment is fully valued or that the original investment thesis has played out; or (ii) where the Company has identified other investment opportunities that it believes present more attractive risk-adjusted return opportunities and additional capital is needed to make such alternative investments.
-The Company would exit its private African Investments either through initial public offerings or private sales.
-For publicly traded African Investments, exit strategies may include selling the investments through private placements or in public markets.
+The Company may from time to time seek to realize on any of its Portfolio Investments.
+The circumstances under which the Company may sell some or all of its investments include: (i) where the Company believes that the Portfolio Investments are fully valued or that the original investment thesis has played out; or (ii) where the Company has identified other investment opportunities which it believes present more attractive risk-adjusted return opportunities and additional capital is needed to make such alternative investments.

+The Company would exit its private Portfolio Investments either through initial public offerings or private sales.
+For publicly traded Portfolio Investments, exit strategies may include selling the investments through private placements or in public markets.